AHSPC/library-sign-in/README.md

 ## License

-This project is licensed under the the GPL-3.0 license.
+This project is licensed under the GPL-3.0 license.
 See [LICENSE](LICENSE.md) for details.